 The Vamizi Island Project recently completed a clinic and a school on Vamizi Island for local families, ensuring better education and health care for all.
 Vamizi Island uses regional products to ensure that any future investment stays on the island and only employs people from Vamizi or neighbouring coastal villages.

-With the help of Vamizi’s resident community officer a long-term strategy has been put in place allowing the community to make decisions and actively participate through a selected local committee of community shareholders, elected and approved in accordance with local Mozambican government.
+With the help of &Beyond Vamizi’s responsible resident community officer, a long-term strategy has been put in place allowing the community to make decisions and actively participate through a selected local committee of community shareholders, elected and approved in accordance with local Mozambican government.

 The Friends of Vamizi Trust